phptuts/codingwithnoah/arduino-blockly/lesson-7-lcd-loops/index.md

 - SDA (Data)
 - SCL (Clock)

-4) Take a male to female wire and connect one end to the LCD GND connect to GND pin of the Arduino.
+4) Take a jumper wire and connect one end to the LCD GND and connect the other end to GND of the Arduino.

 ![LCD Screen](/images/arduino-block/lesson-7/step4.jpg)

-5) Take a male to female wire and connect one end to the LCD VCC connect to 5v pin of the Arduino.
+5) Take a jumper wire and connect one end to the LCD VCC and connect the other end to 5v(volts) of the Arduino.

 ![LCD Screen](/images/arduino-block/lesson-7/step5.jpg)

-6) Take a male to female wire and connect one end to the LCD SDA connect to A4 pin of the Arduino.
+6) Take a jumper wire and connect one end to the LCD SDA and connect the other end to A4 of the Arduino.

 ![LCD Screen](/images/arduino-block/lesson-7/step6.jpg)

-7) Take a male to female wire and connect one end to the LCD SCL connect to A5 pin of the Arduino.
+7) Take a jumper wire and connect one end to the LCD SCL and connect the other end to A5 of the Arduino.

 ![LCD Screen](/images/arduino-block/lesson-7/step7.jpg)

-8) Notice the blue piece of take and take note what is on it.
+8) Notice the blue piece of tape on the back of the LCD Screen.
+Take note what is on it.
 You should either see 0x3F or 0x27.
-If you are doing this from home you will have to try it to see which type of LCD screen it is.
+If you are doing this from home, you will have to try it to see which type of LCD screen it is.

 ![LCD Screen](/images/arduino-block/lesson-7/step8.jpg)